 When assessing insurance needs, it is crucial to consider:

-• The financial needs of heirs and remaining partners.
+- The financial needs of the remaining heirs and partners.

 Structuring insurance policies

 It is important to decide who will be the owner and beneficiary of the life insurance policy.
-The owner can be the business or an individual partner, depending on tax goals and estate planning.
-The beneficiary may be the business, remaining partners or heirs of the insured.
+The owner can be the business or an individual partner, depending on tax objectives and estate planning.
+The beneficiary can be the business, the remaining partners, or the insured's heirs.

 Coordination with estate plans

-Integrating life insurance into an overall estate planning strategy is essential to maximizing tax and legal benefits.
+Integrating life insurance into a comprehensive estate planning strategy is essential to maximize tax and legal benefits.
 This may include the use of life insurance trusts or coordination with other estate planning instruments.

 Types of agreements